sustainablegrowth/ud4h-hiaa-api/README.md

 Parameter | Description
 --------- | -----------
 clientid | Required.
 Email address associated with the client registration.
 See __User Registration__ section above. postjson | Required.
 JSON-formatted string containing at least a set of one or more 12-character GEOID10s.
 This parameter can also contain other custom input values whose keys case-sensitive match the EPAP schema; use __EPAP Schema Metadata API__ (above) to get a list of field names in the EPAP schema.
-The 'postjson' parameter must adhere to the GeoJSON "FeatureCollection" format; see __Example Usage__ in the Summary Request API (below) for an example of a 'postjson' parameter format. baseonly | Optional.
+The 'postjson' parameter must adhere to the GeoJSON "FeatureCollection" format; see __Example Usage__ in the Summary Request API (below) for an example of a 'postjson' parameter format.
+Though 'postjson' otherwise needs to be in GeoJSON "FeatureCollection" format, the actual 'geometry' section (large one with polygon coordiantes) is not used and can be omitted to save request space. baseonly | Optional.
 If set to '1', directs API to ignore any custom inputs in the supplied postjson parameter and simply return all baseline data.

 Detail request API calls are usually combined with Summary request calls (see below).
 See __Example Usage__ in the Summary Request API at the end of this document for such a combined usage example.